rubocode/vision-lk/introduction/timeline/index.md

 ## Timeline

+> The first priority of leadership is to successfully navigate uncharted territory.
+> **Ruchira Bomiriya**

 This timeline captures the events that sparked the motivation to study the subject matter.
 The thinking process spanned over three decades.

 * [1988](1988)